lambda-linux/lambda-linux.io/src/jekyll/_posts/2016-11-03-baseimage-amzn-now-available-on-docker-hub.md

 ## Epilogue

 We hope you will enjoy baseimage-amzn.
-If you need additional help, please reach out to us on [Slack](http://slack.lambda-linux.io/) or on [@lambda_linux](https://twitter.com/lambda_linux) on Twitter.
+If you need additional help, please reach out to us on [Slack](http://slack.lambda-linux.io/) or at [@lambda_linux](https://twitter.com/lambda_linux) on Twitter.

 Thank you for using baseimage-amzn.